wiredtiger/wiredtiger/src/evict/README.md

 ### Key Parameters

 WiredTiger offers multiple configuration options to manage the eviction of pages from the cache.
+These are defined in [api_data.py](../../dist/api_data.py).
 These settings can be adjusted during database opening (`wiredtiger_open`) or reconfigured later (`WT_CONNECTION::reconfigure`).
+The most important configuration options for eviction are:

 | Parameter               | Description                                                                                              |
 | ----------------------- | -------------------------------------------------------------------------------------------------------- |